explodinggradients/ragas/docs/howtos/customizations/metrics/_write_your_own_metric.md

 1. Am I trying to build a single turn or multi turn metric?
 If yes, subclassing the `Metric` class along with either [SingleTurnMetric][ragas.metrics.base.SingleTurnMetric] or [MultiTurnMetric][ragas.metrics.base.MultiTurnMetric] depending on if you are evaluating single turn or multi turn interactions.

 2. Do I need to use LLMs to evaluate my metric?
-If yes, instead of subclassing the `Metric` class, subclassing the `MetricWithLLM` class.
+If yes, instead of subclassing the [Metric][ragas.metrics.base.Metric] class, subclassing the [MetricWithLLM][ragas.metrics.base.MetricWithLLM] class.

 3. Do I need to use embeddings to evaluate my metric?
-If yes, instead of subclassing the `Metric` class, subclassing the `MetricWithEmbeddings` class.
+If yes, instead of subclassing the [Metric][ragas.metrics.base.Metric] class, subclassing the [MetricWithEmbeddings][ragas.metrics.base.MetricWithEmbeddings] class.

 4. Do I need to use both LLM and Embeddings to evaluate my metric?
-If yes, subclass both the `MetricWithLLM` and `MetricWithEmbeddings` classes.
+If yes, subclass both the [MetricWithLLM][ragas.metrics.base.MetricWithLLM] and [MetricWithEmbeddings][ragas.metrics.base.MetricWithEmbeddings] classes.

-For our example, we need to to use LLMs to evaluate our metric so we will subclass the `MetricWithLLM` class and we are working for only single turn interactions for now so we will subclass the `SingleTurnMetric` class.
+For our example, we need to to use LLMs to evaluate our metric so we will subclass the [MetricWithLLM][ragas.metrics.base.MetricWithLLM] class and we are working for only single turn interactions for now so we will subclass the [SingleTurnMetric][ragas.metrics.base.SingleTurnMetric] class.

-As for the implementation, we will use the [Faithfulness][ragas.metrics.Faithfulness] metric to evaluate our metric to measure the hallucinations with the formula `hallucinations = 1 - faithfulness`.
+As for the implementation, we will use the [Faithfulness][ragas.metrics.Faithfulness] metric to evaluate our metric to measure the hallucinations with the formula

+$$
+\text{Hallucinations} = 1 - \text{Faithfulness}
+$$

 ```python